A fashion designer and father of 2 was killed at a ‘No Kings’ protest in Utah. 1 man is accused of murder – but he wasn’t the shooter

 By Holly Yan, Rafael Romo, CNN

-(CNN) — An innocent bystander at a “No Kings” protest in Utah was shot and killed by a “peacekeeper” who was aiming for a different man pointing an AR-15-style rifle toward the crowd, witnesses told Salt Lake City police.
+(CNN) — An innocent bystander at a “No Kings” protest in Utah was shot and killed by a “peacekeeper” who was aiming for a different man pointing an AR-15-style rifle toward the crowd, according to the Salt Lake City police.

 Arthur Folasa Ah Loo, 39, was fatally wounded Saturday evening, police said.
 He was a husband, a father and a renowned fashion designer, according to a GoFundMe page established to help his widow Laura and their two children.